BrendanD7/Sudoku-DesignPatterns/doc/Decorator.md

 # Decorator Design Pattern for Sudoku

 ## What is the Decorator Design Pattern?
-The decorator design pattern is a structural design pattern that allows behavior to be added to an individual object dynamically, without impacting the behavior of similar objects.
+The decorator design pattern is a structural design pattern that allows new behaviors or functionality to be added to an individual object dynamically, without impacting the behavior of similar objects.
+This is done by wrapping objects within "Decorators", which add the requested functionality/behaviors.
+The decorator pattern is useful to add non-required functionality in the future, such as visual differences in the way a GUI looks.

 ### **Benefits to the Decorator Design Pattern:**
-- Open-Closed Principle: New behaviors can be added without further modification
+- Open-Closed Principle: New behaviors/functionality can be added without further modification
 - Single Responsibility: Divide behaviors between classes
  - Increased modularity

 ## How is it used in the Sudoku Program?
 In the Sudoku program the decorator is used to extend the functionality of the GUI by allowing for cells to be coloured.
-A base decorator is defined in the CellDecorator class, which defines a method to colour cells.
+A base decorator is defined in the CellDecorator interface, which defines a method to colour cells.

 ### **CellDecorator.java**
 ```java